 Weird enough, Coca-Cola has begun as an experimental substitute for morphine drug and later was registered as medicine by John Pemberton, confederate colonel of American Civil War.
 In 1886, after the focus shifted to a soda drink, Pemberton’s friend – Frank Robinson, a bookkeeper – developed the first logo that looked like a plain text.
 Coca-Cola was the first name he ever suggested, supposing that two C’s would look great together.
 Back then, he probably couldn’t even imagine, how right he was.

-Pepsi has a somewhat similar backstory.
-In 1893, a pharmacist Caleb Bradham developed a soda formula he initially called “Brad’s Drink”.
+Pepsi logo history has a somewhat similar background.
+In 1893, a pharmacist Caleb Bradham developed a soda formula he initially called “Brad’s Drink” – that was the original name for Pepsi.
 The logo looked more interesting, although it was developed several years later than that of Coke’s.
 Bradham was quite proud of his drink, that, as he claimed, boosted the energy level and helped the digestion.

 Coca-Cola’s popularity was growing rapidly, and it was a high-time to create a logo that would be instantly recognizable.
 Pemberton fell back on Frank Robinson’s creativity once again: the bookkeeper had mastered the skills of script drawing.
 Basically, the two used Spencerian script that was a standard American handwriting style in the late 19th – early 20th century.

 Therefore, on 16 June 1887, the famous logo appeared in a newspaper ad for the first time.
 This logo Coca-Cola created became one of the most iconic images in the worlds more than 100 years later.